Algaecide Treatment in Port Richey, FL: The Key to Long-Term Paver Protection

 4. Re-sanding the Paver Joints

-Unlike polymeric sand, our blend won’t haze or discolor your pavers after sealing.
+Unlike polymeric sand, our blend does not haze or discolor the surface after sealing.

 5. Cleaning Up the Surface